rasevicrade/MovingPlatform/README.md

 - Is Self Triggered - If toggled, use volume present on platform to activate movement
 - Speed - Moving speed of the platform
 - Target Location - Movable widget for the target end location for platform

+# Installation
+Clone the repository and copy the content to your UE projects Plugins folder